lijingwang/lijingwang.github.io/_pages/about.md

   - /about.html
 ---

-I'm Lijing, currently a Postdoc Fellow at Lawrence Berkeley National Laboratory (LBNL), working in the [Watershed Function SFA](https://watershed.lbl.gov/).
-I will be joining the [Department of Earth Sciences](https://earthsciences.uconn.edu/) at the University of Connecticut as an Assistant Professor in Fall 2024, focusing on integrating modeling and data in hydrology.
+I'm Lijing, an assistant professor in the [Department of Earth Sciences](https://earthsciences.uconn.edu/) at the University of Connecticut, focusing on integrating modeling and data in hydrology.

 ~~I am looking for 1-2 motivated Ph.D. students to join our group at UConn starting in Fall 2024.
 Please get more information in the [Opportunities](https://lijingwang.github.io/opportunities/) tab.~~